Estimated reading time: 5 minutes

 A lot of people are put off subtropicals because of the height that some of the trees can reach.

-However that doesn’t mean they can’t be grown at a much smaller height.
-That’s one of the reason dwarf trees are so often used in urban settings.
+However, that doesn’t mean they can’t be grown at a much smaller height.
+That’s one of the reasons dwarf trees are so often used in urban settings.
 Not all subtropicals are available as dwarf trees, but many are.

 We were also fascinated to see a range of techniques in use at Daleys like pruning and cincturing to try to keep trees to a more manageable height.